ethereum/EIPs/EIPS/eip-x.md

 ## Abstract

-The following standard extends [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) by adding support for asynchronous deposit and redemption flows.
-New methods are added to submit, cancel, and view requests.
-The existing deposit, mint, withdraw and redeem methods are re-used for claiming executed requests.
-Implementations can choose to make either deposit or redemption flows asynchronous, or both.
+The following standard extends [ERC-4626](./eip-4626.md) by adding support for asynchronous deposit and redemption flows.
+The async flows are called "Requests".

+New methods are added to submit, cancel, and view pending Requests.
+The existing deposit, mint, withdraw and redeem ERC-4626 methods are used for executing fulfilled Requests.
+Implementations can choose to add asynchronous flows for deposit and/or redemption.
+Cancelling a pending Request is also optionally defined in the spec.

 ## Motivation

-The Tokenized Vaults standard has helped to make yield bearing tokens more composable across decentralized finance.
-The standard has a key assumption built in: that any deposit or redemption can be executed atomically up to a limit.
+The ERC-4626 Tokenized Vaults standard has helped to make yield bearing tokens more composable across decentralized finance.
+The standard is optimized for atomic deposits and reedemptions up to a limit.
 If the limit is reached, no new deposits or redemptions can be submitted.

-This limitation does not work well for undercollateralized lending protocols, real world asset protocols, or cross-chain lending protocols.
-An extension is required which enables users to lock deposit or redemption requests, to be executed asynchronously, and later collected by the existing deposit, mint, withdraw and redeem methods.
+This limitation does not work well for any smart contract system with asynchronous actions or delays as a prerequesite for interfacing with the Vault (e.g. undercollateralized lending protocols, real world asset protocols, cross-chain lending protocols, liquid staking tokens, or insurance safety modules).

+This standard expands the utility of 4626 Vaults for asynchronous use cases.
+The existing Vault interface (deposit/withdraw/mint/redeem) is fully utilized to fulfill asynchronous Requests.

 ## Specification
-EIP-X asynchronous tokenized vaults MAY implement asynchronous deposit and redemption flows, or make only one of either asynchronous and use the EIP-4626 standard synchronous flow for the other.
-Therefore, all methods below are optional.
-If `requestDeposit` is included,  `pendingDepositRequest` is also required.
-If `requestRedeem` is included, `pendingRedeemRequest` is also required.

-All EIP-X asynchronous tokenized vaults MUST implement EIP-4626, with two exceptions:
-1. The `deposit` and`mint` methods in asynchronous tokenized vaults differ from the the EIP-4626 defined standard in that there is no transfer of `asset` to the vault, because this already happened on `requestDeposit`.
-2. The `redeem` and `withdraw` methods in asynchronous tokenized vaults differ from the the EIP-4626 defined standard in that there is no transfer of `shares` to the vault, because this already happened on `requestRedeem`.
-Also, `owner` must be `msg.sender` for the same reason.

 ### Definitions:
-The existing definitions from [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) apply.
+The existing definitions from [ERC-4626](./eip-4626.mn) apply.
+In addition, this spec defines:
+- request: a function call which initiates an asynchronous deposit/redemption flow
+- asynchronous deposit Vault: a Vault which implements asynchronous requests for deposit flows
+- asynchronous redemption Vault: a Vault which implements asynchronous redemption flows
+- fully asynchronous Vault: a vault which implements asynchronous requests for both deposit and redemption

+### Request Flows
+EIP-X vaults MUST implement one or both of asynchronous deposit and redemption request flows.
+If either flow is not implemented in a request pattern, it MUST use the ERC-4626 standard synchronous interaction pattern.

+All EIP-X asynchronous tokenized vaults MUST implement ERC-4626, with the following overrides for request flows:
+1. In asynchronous deposit Vaults, the `deposit` and`mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
+2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the vault, because this already happened on `requestRedeem`.
+3. In asynchronous redemption Vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non owner.

 ### Methods
 #### requestDeposit